Table of Contents

-Symptoms of VitiligoThe efflorescences are depigmented, sharp and irregularly circumscribed maculae.
+Symptoms of VitiligoThe efflorescences are depigmented, sharp and there is irregularly circumscribed maculae.
 Poliosis (depigmentation or whitening of the hair) can occur.
-Follicular repigmentation takes place by spreading from the periphery.
+Follicular repigmentation occurs by spreading from the periphery.

-Vitiligo is either chronic and progressive or manifest in periodic exacerbations.
+Vitiligo is either chronic and progressive or manifests in periodic exacerbations.
 In rare cases, there can be a spontaneous remission.